MP Estate Planning UK

 what is power of attorney and how does it work

 As a homeowner in the UK, managing your affairs can become increasingly challenging as you age or face unexpected circumstances.
-A Lasting Power of Attorney (LPA) is a vital document that allows you to appoint someone you trust to make crucial decisions on your behalf.
+A Lasting Power of Attorney (LPA) is a vital legal document that allows you to appoint someone you trust to make crucial decisions on your behalf — covering everything from paying your bills to deciding on your medical treatment.

 Key Takeaways

-• A Power of Attorney is a legal document that appoints someone to make decisions on your behalf.
+• A Lasting Power of Attorney (LPA) is a legal document that appoints someone you trust to make decisions on your behalf if you lose mental capacity.

 Understanding Power of Attorney